semanticarts/gist/docs/Contributing.md

 ### Content

+- Search existing open issues before adding a new one.
+If the issue already exists, add your comments to it.
 - Each issue should be atomic, to simplify the review process, implementation, and revert/rollback.
 - Exception: several very small issues of the same type can be bundled together into a single issue - e.g., fixing typos in labels.
 - Examples: